 F. Modifications to existing intersections with state roads shall be in compliance with Chapters 14-96 and 14-97, F.A.C.
 For all modifications to existing intersections with state roads, DOT shall issue a Connection Permit within 90 days of the submission of a satisfactorily completed Connection Permit [Form #850-040-10-a (12/89)], or as may be amended.

-G. Any new public rail/highway at-grade crossings which may be deemed necessary for this site by the Licensee must adhere to the non-procedural standards of Rule 14-46.003, F.A.C.
+G. Any new public rail/highway at-grade crossings which may be deemed necessary for this Site by the Licensee must adhere to the non-procedural standards of Rule 14-46.003, F.A.C.
 In the -event the Licensee determines it is necessary to create a new public rail/highway at-grade crossing, the Licensee shall include the crossing as part of either a modification of certification or supplemental application, which shall include notices for public hearings or stipulations of all parties as required by Chapter 403, Part II, F.S., and Chapter 62-17, F.A.C.

 H. Access management to the State Highway System: No new access to the State Highway System is proposed in the supplemental SCA for Power Blocks 2 3, and 4.
 If new access is later proposed, access permitting as defined in Rule chapters 14-96, State Highway System Connection Permits, Administrative Process, and 14-97, State Highway System Access Management Classification System and Standards, F.A.C., will be required.